LLNL/ygm/CONTRIBUTING.md

 as appropriate.
 Be sure that you can build and that `make test` passes, and that your test runs successfully.
-Branches whose names begin with `feature/` will trigger CI jobs upon pushes, so you can test your accordingly named branches automatically instead of testing locally if so desired.
+Branches whose names begin with `feature/` or `hotfix/` will trigger CI jobs upon pushes, so you can test your accordingly named branches automatically instead of testing locally if so desired.